-For example: Find the width of a rectangular room given the area of the flooring and the length, by viewing the area formula as a multiplication equation with an unknown factor. - 4.NBT.B.4 Add and subtract multi-digit whole numbers with computational fluency using a standard algorithm Fluency is the end of year expectation; students should be exposed to a variety of base-ten strategies prior to expectation of fluent use of a base-ten strategy/recording system.

-Notes 4.NBT.B.4: - Computational fluency is defined as a student's ability to efficiently and accurately solve a problem with some degree of flexibility with their strategies. - A standard algorithm can be viewed as, but should not be limited to, the traditional recording system. - A standard algorithm denotes any valid base-ten strategy. - ★ 4.NBT.B.5 Note: 4.NBT.B.5 Properties of operations need to be referenced. - Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations - Illustrate and explain the calculation by using equations, rectangular arrays, and area models - ★ 4.NBT.B.6 Note: 4.NBT.B.6 Properties of operations need to be referenced. - Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, using strategies based on place value, the properties of operations, and the relationship between multiplication and division - Illustrate and explain the calculation by using equations, rectangular arrays, and area models

-Students need to explore different ways to break the dividend and divisor to make problem solving easier (note: the dividend can be decomposed both multiplicatively and additively; the divisor can only be decomposed multiplicatively) - → 4.NBT.A.1 Recognize that in a multi-digit whole number, a digit in one place represents ten times what it represents in the place to its right.
+- → 4.0A.B.4 - Find all factor pairs for a whole number in the range 1-100 - Recognize that a whole number is a multiple of each of its factors - Determine whether a given whole number in the range 1-100 is a multiple of a given one-digit number - Determine whether a given whole number in the range 1-100 is prime or composite - ★ 4.NBT.B.4 Add and subtract multi-digit whole numbers with computational fluency using a standard algorithm Fluency is the end of year expectation; students should be exposed to a variety of base-ten strategies prior to expectation of fluent use of a base-ten strategy/recording system Notes 4.NBT.B.4: - Computational fluency is defined as a student's ability to efficiently and accurately solve a problem with some degree of flexibility with their strategies. - A standard algorithm can be viewed as, but should not be limited to, the traditional recording system. - A standard algorithm denotes any valid base-ten strategy. - 4.NBT.B.5 Note: 4.NBT.B.5 Properties of operations need to be referenced. - Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations - Illustrate and explain the calculation by using equations, rectangular arrays, and area models - ★ 4.NBT.B.6 Note: 4.NBT.B.6 Properties of operations need to be referenced. - Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, using strategies based on place value, the properties of operations, and the relationship between multiplication and division - Illustrate and explain the calculation by using equations, rectangular arrays, and area models Students continue to explore different ways to break the dividend and divisor to make problem solving easier (note: the dividend can be decomposed both multiplicatively and additively; the divisor can only be decomposed multiplicatively) and represent their thinking with notation